Beef production is at a crossroads in terms of environmental and economic sustainability.

 Educational & Outreach Activities

 This project will contribute to future economic, environmental, and social sustainability of beef production in the Intermountain West.
 By finishing beef on tannin- and saponin-containing legume forages, producers will likely be able to increase the productivity of pasture-finished beef by increasing forage quality and increasing the average daily gains of cattle.
 This will allow them to produce higher quantities of high-quality beef over the course of the growing season.
-The use of nitrogen (N)-fixing legumes will further increase the profitability of pasture-finished beef by reducing the amount of N fertilizer and additional feed required, as well as their transportation costs.
-The use of these tannin- and saponin-containing legumes further increase profits by reducing seeding costs.
-Legumes require less frequent seeding than grasses in the Intermountain West, therefore reducing equipment and labor costs.
+The use of nitrogen (N)-fixing legumes will further increase the profitability of pasture-finished beef by reducing the amount of N fertilizer and additional feed required.
+The use of these tannin- and saponin-containing perennial legumes further increase profits by reducing annual seeding costs.

 The adaptation of these tannin- and saponin-containing legumes will also increase environmental sustainability.
-Based on preliminary results, low doses of tannins and saponins may be able to inhibit N mineralization.
+Based on nitrogen cycling results, low doses of tannins and saponins may be able to inhibit N mineralization.
 This may decrease the amount of N leached in local surface runoff as well as N lost as greenhouse gases such as nitrous oxide.
-After 28 days of incubation, low doses of BFT and SFN tannins and ALF saponins did not produce significantly higher cumulative carbon dioxde or nitrous oxide emissions.
-These preliminary results suggest that low concentrations of tannins and saponins may inhibit soil N mineralization without increasing greenhouse gas production.
+The results of this study demonstrate that low concentrations of tannins and saponins may inhibit soil N mineralization without increasing greenhouse gas production.
 This will improve local water quality and potentially reduce greenhouse gas emissions on a whole-farm, life cycle basis.

 This project will produce social benefits for producers and the greater community.
 The outreach portion of this project will give producers the skills they need to use Holos software for their own operations.
 This will allow producers to evaluate and share the impact that management changes have on the environmental and economic sustainability of their farm.
 The adaptation of tannin- and saponin-containing legumes will increase the availability of more sustainably-finished beef products to the local community, as well as improve local environmental quality.